What are the key dates and times for this event?

 Yes.
-The time limit for all races is 7 hours.
-Any runners on the course after 2pm will be picked up by one of the SAG wagons and brought to the post-race party.
-Please note that the last shuttle leaves USA Baseball at 2:15pm.
-Plan accordingly.
+The time limit for all races is seve (7) hours.
+Any runners on the course after 2:00pm will be picked up by one of the SAG wagons and brought to the post-race party.
+Please note that the last shuttle leaves USA Baseball at 2:30pm.

 Will bag check be available?

 Yes.
 Bag check is available near the post-race food area.
 Bring a small bag for your items.
-We are not responsible for lost items that fall out of bags.
+We are not responsible for lost items, items that fall out of bags, or items that are left at bag check after 2:30pm.
 We recommend using a bag with a zipper to prevent lost keys and phones.
-Tags will be provided.
+Tags to label your bag with your bib number will be provided.

 What do you do if it rains?